ComputationalAgronomy/biopathway-prediction/README.md

 ### Workflow reproduction

 See `notebooks/MS_workflow.ipynb` for instructions on reproducing the results in the paper from raw genome sequences.
+A script version of the workflow is available in `MS_workflow`.

 ### Database building (For development only)